 How we implement it in customer service

 Let me just introduce chatbots for a second.
 This is a virtual little helper who will soon be your best friend.
 This little helper will help you answer customer enquiries and make your business more efficient.
-Instead of needing 200 employees: you will need around 5-10!
+Instead of having 200 employees: you will need around 5-10!
 Why?
 Because chatbots are not lazy, chatbots don’t go on lunch break, and chatbots beat EVERYONE at multitasking.
-So, while your valued employee is outside for a quick smoke- lets say around 4 minutes- the chatbot will have answered all customer enquiries, no matter how great the amount.
-And you wanna know something else?
-Your chatbot can speak several languages, and quite fluently too!
+So, while your valued employee is outside for a quick smoke- let’s say for about 4 minutes- the chatbot will have already answered all customer enquiries, no matter how great is the amount.
+And you want to know something else?
+Your chatbot can speak several languages, and quite fluently!

 “Chat is a mediator, not an end point, between you and me, me and my work, me and my documents,” he said.
 “As a mediator, (chatbots) are just an extension of the computing platform, of the cell phone.”